-- (1) Level the iEQ30 Pro mount.
+- (1) Level the iEQ45 Pro mount.
 Make sure the telescope optical axis is parallel to the polar axis (R.A. axis) of the mount.
 If using a finder scope, adjust it to be parallel to the telescope optical axis.
 Remove both the Polar Axis Cover and Polar Scope Cover. - (2) Thread the polar LED into the threaded hole located on the Polar Scope.
 Connect one end of the polar scope power cable to the illumination LED and the other end to the Reticle socket located on main control board.
 Turn the mount power on.
-Use the Hand Controller ("Settings" => "Set Eyepiece Light") to set the illumination intensity.

-Figure 19.
-Connect polar scope LED and illuminate cable

-- (3) Use the \blacktriangle or \triangledown key to turn the DEC axle to unblock the Polar Scope view. - (4) Adjust polar scope eyepiece shown in Figure 20 to bring the polar scope dial in focus.
+Use the Hand Controller ("Settings" => "Set Eyepiece Light") to set the illumination intensity. - (3) Use the ▲ or ▼ key to turn the DEC axle to unblock the Polar Scope view. - (4) Adjust polar scope eyepiece shown in Figure 15 to bring the polar scope dial in focus. - (5) Use the ◀ or ▶ key to adjust polar scope dial to ensure that 12 o'clock is at the top.
+If the polar scope is equipped with a bubble level indicator, you may used the bubble as the reference.
+You may release four R.A. clutch screws and hold the OTA while rotate the Polar Scope.
+It is also convenient to rotate the polar scope before loading the CW and OTA.

-Figure 20.
+Figure 15.
 Polar scope with bubble level indicator

-- (5) Use the ◀ or ► key to adjust polar scope dial to ensure that 12 o'clock is at the top.
-If the polar scope is equipped with a bubble level indicator, you may use the bubble as the reference. - (6) Use the Hand Controller (MENU => "Alignment" => "Pole Star Position") to display the current position of Polaris on the LCD screen, as indicated in the left side of the figure below.
-For example, on June 22, 2014, 20:19:42 in Boston, US (alt N42°30'32" and long W71°08'50"), 300 min behind UT (UTC -300 minutes), the Polaris Position is 0h45.8m and 40.4m. - (7) Look through the polar scope to find the Polaris.
+- (6) Use the Hand Controller (MENU => "Alignment" => "Pole Star Position") to display the current position of Polaris on the LCD screen, as indicated in the left side of the figure below.
+For example, on June 22, 2014, 20:19:42 in Boston, US (alt N42°30'32" and long W71°08'50"), 300 min behind UT, the Polaris Position is 0h45.8m and 40.4m. - (7) Look through the polar scope to find the Polaris.
 Use the Azimuth and Latitude Adjustment Knobs to adjust the mount in both directions and put the Polaris in the same position on the Polar Scope reticle as indicated on the HC display screen.
-In this case, Polaris will be located at a radius of 40.4 minutes and an angle of 0h 45.8 minutes, as shown In Figure 21 (b).
+In this case, Polaris will be located at a radius of 40.4 minutes and an angle of 0h 45.8 minutes, as shown In Figure 13 (b).

-Figure 21.
+Figure 16.
 Polaris Position shown on HC (a) and where to put on polar scope reticle (b)